neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/ContentDimensions.rst

 no content dimension is configured.
 Multiple dimensions are joined with a ``_`` character, so the ``uriSegment`` value must not include an underscore.

-The default preset can have an empty `uriSegment` value.
-The following example will lead to URLs that do not contain `en` if the `en_US` preset is active, but will show the `uriSegment` for other languages that are defined as well:
+The following example will lead to URLs that do not contain `en` if the `en_US` preset is active, but will show the `uriSegment` for other languages that are defined as well.
+You need to ensure that the `supportEmptySegmentForDimensions` configuration is set to true.
+This should be the default value:

 .. code-block:: yaml